Snger/reading-notes/tools/git.md

 It also requires firewall access to port 9418, which isn’t a standard port that corporate firewalls always allow
 > I find that large binary objects (like Adobe Illustrator files, etc.) tend to bog the whole pull/push process down as well.
 Which is why I like to use two repositories now for design vs. code.

+## git clone issue: repo too large?
+> Basically, initialize an empty repository
+`cd repo_name && git init`
+Add the original repo as a remote in this repo
+`git remote add origin url/to/repo`
+And now do a `git fetch`.
+This way, even if your clone breaks in the middle, fetch will take care to bring in unfetched objects only in next run.
+Alternatively, you can check the solutions [here](https://stackoverflow.com/questions/21277806/fatal-early-eof-fatal-index-pack-failed/22317479#22317479) and [here](https://stackoverflow.com/questions/2505644/git-checking-out-problem-fatal-early-eofs/2505821#2505821).